operator-framework/operator-sdk/doc/ansible/dev/developer_guide.md

 ```

 ## Extra vars sent to Ansible
-The extravars that are sent to Ansible are predefined and managed by the operator.
-The `spec` section will pass along the key-value pairs as extra vars.
-This is equivalent to how above extra vars are passed in to `ansible-playbook`.
+The extra vars that are sent to Ansible are managed by the operator.
+The `spec`
+section will pass along the key-value pairs as extra vars.
+This is equivalent
+to how above extra vars are passed in to `ansible-playbook`.
+The operator also
+passes along additional variables under the `meta` field for the name of the CR
+and the namespace of the CR.

 For the CR example:
 ```yaml